anItalianGeek/network-chef/README.md

-# Network Subnetting Tool - Version 1.0
+# Network Subnetting and Supernetting Tool

 ## Overview

-This project is a Java application built using NetBeans, designed to assist users in subnetting IP networks.
+This project is a Java application built using NetBeans, designed to assist users in subnetting and supernetting IP networks.
 The program features a graphical user interface (GUI) where users can specify the number of hosts for each subnet, and the program will determine the IP range for each subnet.
+Additionally, the application supports supernetting: users can provide two IP addresses, and the program will calculate and return a single IP address representing the supernet.

 ## Features

 - **Subnetting**:
   - Users can specify the number of hosts for each subnet.
   - The program calculates and displays the IP range for each subnet.
+- **Supernetting**:
+  - Users can input two IP addresses.
+  - The program calculates and displays the resulting supernet IP address.

 ## Requirements